sybila/pithya-core/README.md

 #### Verification options

- - ```--parallelism integer``` *default: runtime.avaialableProcessors* The maximum number of threads that are used for parallel computation (this is an upper bound, for some specific models/properties, desired level of parallelism might not be achievable).
+ - ```--parallelism integer``` *default: runtime.avaialableProcessors* The maximum number of threads that are used for parallel computation (this is an upper bound, for some specific models/properties, the desired level of parallelism might not be achievable).
  - ```--z3-path filePath``` *default: z3* Relative or absolute path to the z3 command line executable.
  - ```--transition-preprocessing [true, false]``` *default: true* To speed up on-the-fly transition generator, parts of the transition system are evaluated before the verification starts.
 This might not be desirable when the model is very large, but the property is expected to